njpietrow/njpietrow/README.md

 <h1> Hey there! </h1>
- I'm a software engineer looking for my next role 🧑 💼.
-I have experience creating complex features and improving
+ I'm a software engineer at Solar Turbines.
+I have experience building new features and improving
               efficiency in large web applications 🏗️.
 I last worked at WorkRamp, a series C startup, where I was developing a modern Learning Management System.
 Before that, I worked as a consultant